google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 - A cursor that displays a red blinking image over the block.
 - A cursor that skips over previous and next connections.
-- A keyboard shortcut for moving your cursor to the top of a stack.
+- A keyboard shortcut for moving the cursor to the top of a stack.

 ### What you'll need